NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

       - Description
    *  - ``set_user_animation``
       - :ref:`LedUser<source/stack/high_level/niryo_robot_led_ring:LedUser (Service)>`
-      - | Allow user to control the Led Ring, with implemented animations.
+      - | Allows user to control the LED Ring, with implemented animations.
 A new request
         | will **interrupt** the previous one, if still playing.
 Depending on the ``wait`` boolean field
         | and the ``iterations`` field of the request, the service will either **answer immediately** after
         | launching the animation, or **wait for the animation to finish** to answer.
    *  - ``set_led_color``
       - :ref:`SetLedColor<source/stack/high_level/niryo_robot_led_ring:SetLedColor (Service)>`
-      - Light up a led identified by an ID
+      - Lights up a LED identified by an ID

 Publishers - LED Ring